Rush Limbaugh and the cutting edge of societal evolution, emitting vocal vibrations coast to coast on Friday.

 Apparently, there are record numbers of young people in France signing up to join the military.

-That there is a record number of maybe not a record, but in just an overwhelming number of young people showing up at uh registration offices seeking to join the French military to fight these people.
+It'd be interesting if that's true, that there is a record number of, maybe not a record, but just an overwhelming number of young people showing up at registration offices seeking to join the French military to fight these people.

 Oh, you're talking to some dunderhead on the phone.